tembo-io/website/blog/2023-11-14-vector-indexes/index.md

 - If you care more about speed, then choose HNSW.
 - If you expect vectors to be added or modified, then select HNSW.

+Let us see some examples.

+Imagine a case of a database of Constellations for Astronomy.
+Data updates would be infrequent (inverse of guideline #4), so IVFFlat would be a good candidate.
+The index would remain of modest size (guideline #1) and give good recall by tuning only two parameters.

+Let's take another example.
+Imagine a system of Facial Recognition.
+You'd likely want a fast response time (guideline #2) with good accuracy.
+You may also be OK with the size of the index (inverse of guideline #1).
+So, HNSW would be the best choice.

+The case of an IoT Sensor Data Database where read values keep changing (e.g., temperature, position, etc.) would also be a good candidate for HNSW (guideline #4).
+IVFFlat could not handle the index changes properly.

+Finally, imagine a database of vector embeddings obtained from your company's knowledge base to generate a chatbot.
+If the knowledge base rarely changes (inverse of guideline #4) and rebuilding the index is acceptable (if recall ever degrades) (guideline #3), you may choose IVFFlat.

 ## Wrapping up…